Using a third-party closed captioning service

 This article covers:

-- Obtaining the caption URL (API token)
+- How to obtain the caption URL (API token)

-Obtaining the caption URL (API token)
+How to obtain the caption URL (API token)

 In order to establish the connection, the host or co-host must copy the caption URL and enter it into a closed captioning software that supports Zoom's closed captioning REST API.
 Alternatively, the host can copy the URL and send it to someone else using in-meeting chat.

 - Start a Zoom Meeting or Webinar as the host, or join and be promoted to co-host.

 - In the control toolbar, click the up arrow next to Show Captions .